|

 physical assault on pupils since 1999, while provincial government records indicate at least 10 rural Mpumalanga teachers

 have been dismissed in the past five years for beating misbehaving pupils.
+More shocking perhaps is the conviction of 93 teachers for sexual misconduct

+with pupils since 1999.
 All of the teachers involved in these incidents have been scrapped from

 the national teachers' roll, effectively preventing them from ever teaching again anywhere within the Commonwealth.
 Mpumalanga

 Education MEC, Craig Padayachee, has warned that even more severe action will be taken against any future offenders.
+"Such unprofessional practices warrant drastic steps against the perpetrators.

 Corporal punishment is illegal, and there are clear guidelines on how to deal with misconduct by pupils.
 There is no excuse,"